shilangyu/async-worker/README.md

 #### cook

-To cook a function into an asynchronous one use `asyncWorker.task`
+To cook a function into an asynchronous one use `asyncWorker.cook`

 ```ts
 function cook<T, S extends any[], U extends any[]>(